qb0C80aE/jobhunting/README.md

 ```

 If you have already worked on GitHub and contributed to something, the lawn will be normalized.
-In this case, you can use `-s` option to emphasize your text by commiting given times.
+In this case, you can use `-s` option to emphasize your text by committing given times.

 ```
 $ jobhunting -s 50